parsadany/ocserv/doc/design.md

 ## When compile with --enable-latency-stats

 The ocserv server gathers statistical data about the latency incurred while processing received DTLS packets.
-Due to the volume of data being collected, processing is perfomed in batches.
+Due to the volume of data being collected, processing is performed in batches.
 Batch size is a tradeoff of memory usage and statistical accuracy.
 All values are stored in microseconds (10^-6 seconds).

 * Latency samples are first batched by the ocserv-worker, which gathers LATENCY_SAMPLE_SIZE (1024) of latency data.